Emily Barnes

 My role includes consulting, creating, and bringing to life gorgeous garden design concepts and planting schemes.

-My hobbies and interests revolve around a desire to create a simple life focusing on nature, health, wellbeing and travel.
-These include gardening and growing, art, hiking, wild swimming and exploring new places.
-I’m always on the hunt for inspiration and my dream is to visit a wide variety of natural landscapes, gardens and cultures around the world.
+My hobbies and interests revolve around a desire to create a considered and healthful life.
+I enjoy making art, gardening, visiting gardens, wild swimming and having as many adventures as I can.
+I’m always on the hunt for inspiration and my dream is to explore a wide variety of natural landscapes and cultures around the world.

-If I wasn’t a garden designer, I would most likely be a floral artist or own a cute B&B by the sea.
+If I wasn’t a garden designer, I would most likely be an artist and run a cute B&B by the sea as I love to play hostess!

-If I had to list only three desert island essentials, they would be fishing tackle, a boat (with motor and fuel) and lots of drinking water.
+If I had to list three desert island essentials, they would be a boat, my family and a nice villa.

 If I could choose anyone to play me in a film of my life it would be Emma Watson, whom I admire for her work on women’s rights and her unapologetic sense of self.